Procedure - Restoration of a Company Incorporated in England

 How to restore a struck off or dissolved company to the Register

-In order to process the application forms you need to complete the attached questionnaire in as much detail as possible.
 As online company restoration advisers and specialists we can assist you with the procedure for application to the Treasury Solicitor and Registrar of Companies.
 We will deal with all of the legal matters and appoint experienced solicitors to submit your application to Court and the Registrar of Companies on your behalf.

 - Prepare the draft claim and a statement of truth in support